microsoftgraph/microsoft-graph-docs/api-reference/beta/api/administrativeunit_post_scopedrolemembers.md

-# Create scopedRoleMembers
+# Ad a  scopedRoleMember

-Use this API to create a new [scopedRoleMembership](../resources/scopedrolemembership.md).
-NOTE: Only the *User account administrator* and *Helpdesk administrator* roles are supported for scoped-role memberships.
+Add a new [scopedRoleMembership](../resources/scopedrolemembership.md).
+NOTE: Only the *User account administrator* and *Helpdesk administrator* roles are currently supported for scoped-role memberships.

 ## Prerequisites
 The following **scope** is required to execute this API: *Directory.AccessAsUser.All*